Everything You Need to Know About Rescinding a Contract

 - Definition 2 - The unmaking of a contract by a court in the interest of fairness and justice.
 For this to work, it has to be possible for both parties to be restored to their pre-contract positions and it must not upset the rights that a third-party may have acquired while under a contract.

 When people talk about rescinding a contract, they are referring to the cancellation or the overturning of a contract, therefore canceling obligations set forth by it.
 Once rescinded, it is as if the contract never existed and both parties can go back to how they were before the contract was signed.
+We highly recommend you to hire a lawyer to look over your contract.

 When a contract is rescinded, it is canceled entirely, not just one part or obligation.
 If you are looking to reverse one part of a contract, it would not be considered rescission but instead fall under contract reformation laws.
 Rescission is typically a remedy in situations where there were issues in the way that the contract was originally formed.
 If a rescission occurs, both parties must return anything they received as a part of the contract.